Vision 150 · Renovation progress

 Help fund the work

-Construction starts June 1, 2026.
-Every gift before then moves the first wall.
+Construction is underway.
+Every gift now moves the next wall.

 Hard close is August 1, 2026.
 Pick a project, route a gift, or read the field updates as the renovation rolls out.